-Ghosts › A Land Long Remembers
+A Land Long Remembers — Ghosts

 Intro .

-Such an occurrence fell on the evening of July 2, 1993, atop Culp’s Hill.
-This prompt rise anchored what is known as the Union’s “fishhook” defensive line at Gettysburg, an extensive alignment of troops that stretched across rises and ridges before curving around to Culp’s Hill—what would be the “barb” in the hook. . . .
-It had been pouring on and off throughout that afternoon in 1993.
-And though the storms had moved out, it was still overcast, the cloak of night closing on the scene quicker than it would have otherwise.
-It was the end of a long wet day of touring and I had the one final stop to make, the park’s auto-tour road leading me through a settling fog to the top of Culp’s Hill.
-I felt the need for headlights, which when turned on pushed an eerie glow through the mist.
-It was a diffuse luminous conjuring that turned frenetic as I neared a loop in the road before the crest.
-The spinning red and white lights of an ambulance announced an accident scene, EMTs tending to a motorcyclist who had misjudged the rain-slick curve.
-The rider seemed dazed but okay.
+It was the end of a long wet day of touring and I had one final stop to make, the park’s auto-tour road leading me through thick fog to the top of Culp’s Hill.
+I felt in need of headlights, which pushed an eerie glow through the mist.
+It was diffuse and luminous, and suddenly turned frenetic as I neared a loop in the road before the crest.
+The spinning red and white lights of an ambulance marked an accident scene, EMTs tending to a motorcyclist who had misjudged the rain-slick curve.
+The rider seemed dazed, but okay.
 An inventory of limbs seemed to confirm nothing broken.
 I waited a few minutes for this to clear, the silent emergency lights whirling.
 It was an odd scene added to an odd scene, fog streaming through in thick bands.
-I jotted in a journal I kept close throughout that trip of being reminded in that moment of an old-time belief, that fog was once considered the residue of lost souls: those dead whose spirit or energy lingers about the temporal plane unreconciled, unsettled.
-The mysterious streams of fog seemed not unlike the low-lying smoke cloud indicative of all Civil War battles, the suffocating airborne residue of powder-fired weapons that would have drifted through these same woods as fighting swept across the slopes of Culp’s Hill 130 years earlier to the hour.
+I jotted in a journal that I kept close throughout the trip of an old-time belief that fog was once considered the residue of lost souls, those having passed whose spirit or energy still lingered about the temporal plane unreconciled, unsettled.
+The mysterious streams of fog seemed not unlike the low-lying smoke cloud indicative of all Civil War battles too, the suffocating airborne residue of powder-fired weapons that would have drifted through these same woods as fighting swept across the slopes of Culp’s Hill 130 years earlier, to the hour.

 An old oak atop Tunnel Hill, Chattanooga National Military Park